 Ed.D., Harvard Graduate School of Education, Harvard University (1993)

-Maria Bacigalupo holds a Masters and Doctorate in Administration, Planning and Social Policy from Harvard and a Master’s degree in the same from Harvard as well as a Master’s in Counseling from Suffolk University.
+Maria Bacigalupo holds a Doctorate in Administration, Planning and Social Policy from Harvard and a Master’s degree in the same from Harvard as well as a Master’s in Counseling from Suffolk University.
 Dr. Bacigalupo, known to her students as Dr. B., is the recipient of the Curry College Human Justice Award (2011) for her work as an "ardent advocate for diversity, respect and inclusion within the educational workplace and the larger Curry community." *

-Recruited directly out of her undergraduate program at Curry College to teach college-qualified, learning-disabled undergraduate students in the Program for Advancement of Learning (PAL), Dr. B. is now (since 1993) a Full Professor at the College.
-"She has worked for over thirty years within the learning disabilities community - as teacher, mentor, and advocate, she has supported the rights of learning disabled individuals to services that enable them to participate successfully in education at all levels and to lead full and productive lives."
+Recruited directly out of her undergraduate program at Curry College to teach college-qualified, undergraduate students with learning disabilities in the Program for Advancement of Learning (PAL), Dr. B. is now (since 1993) a Full Professor at the College.
+"She has worked for over forty years within the learning disabilities community - as teacher, mentor, and advocate, she has supported the rights of learning disabled individuals to services that enable them to participate successfully in education at all levels and to lead full and productive lives."

-Dr. B. teaches a course in multicultural education and strategies for building an effective classroom culture in a pluralistic society to undergraduate education students as well as courses in curriculum articulation and universal design and differentiation in the Master's of Education Program.
+Dr. B. has taught courses in multicultural education and strategies for building an effective classroom culture in a pluralistic society to undergraduate education students as well as courses in curriculum articulation and universal design and differentiation in the Master of Education Program.
 Her interest area continues to be Universal Design for Instruction (meeting the needs of the full range of learners in all classrooms).
 "Through her teaching of undergraduate and graduate students at Curry who make up countless current and future classroom teachers, she has been fiercely committed to the dignity, worth, and value of all students, recognizing the larger social and political realities of class inequality, racial segregation, and citizenship status which create barriers to educational success.
 No student leaves her course without a deep understanding of bias in schools, teaching, and curriculum - and ways to combat it.
 She has shown particular understanding and empathy towards the bullying that many disabled as well as gay, lesbian, bisexual, and transgender students face in school."